-If drivers react a 1/2 second slower because of distractions, crashes double.
+If drivers react just one half second slower because of distractions, crashes double.
 Some tips to follow so you won't become distracted:

-- Preview and be totally familiar with all of the safety and usage features on any in-vehicle electronics, including your wireless or cell phone, before you drive. - Pre-program radio stations. - Pre-load you favorite CDs or cassette tapes. - > Clear the vehicle of any unnecessary objects. - Review maps and plan your route before you begin driving. - Adjust all mirrors for best all-round visibility before you start your trip. - > Don't attempt to read or write while you drive. - Avoid smoking, eating, and drinking while you drive. - Don't engage in complex or emotionally intense conversations with other occupants.
+- Pre-program radio stations and have your other music or media at hand.
+Preview and be totally familiar with all of the safety and usage features on any in-vehicle electronics, including your cell phone, before you drive. - Pre-program cell phones with commonly called numbers (Speed Dial) if you intend to dial any numbers while driving (see 2.9.2). - Review maps and plan your route before you begin driving.
+Program your GPS and preview your route to avoid surprises.

+- Clear the vehicle of any unnecessary objects.
+Adjust all mirrors for best all-round visibility before you start your trip. - Don't attempt to read or write while you drive.
+Do not attempt to type or read messages on your satellite system or other device while driving. - Avoid smoking, eating, and drinking while you drive.
+Don't engage in complex or emotionally intense conversations with other occupants of your vehicle.

-2.9.2 Use In-vehicle Communication Equipment Cautiously
+2.9.2 In-vehicle Communication Equipment